Latin America as a strategically important region

 In the realm of international relations, Germany’s relations with Latin America and the Caribbean stand out as something special.
 Shared values and similar interests, as well as the close cultural ties that have developed over the years, form a unique basis for shaping cooperation that is both mutually beneficial at the bilateral level and responsible at the multilateral level.

-In recent years and decades Latin America and the Caribbean have seen great changes.
-The region has acquired not only economic but also political clout, a fact reflected in the new assurance it demonstrates in the international arena.
-In a number of Latin American countries new political forces and constellations are shaping policy in new directions.
-Many Latin American countries are seeking and finding a range of new partners in other parts of the world, particularly in Asia, but also in Africa.
+Latin America and the Caribbean have undergone various forms of transformation in recent years and decades.
+They have grown in both economic and political clout, a fact reflected in the new assurance they demonstrate in the international arena.
+In some Latin American countries, new political movements and balances of power are leading political action in a new direction.
+Many countries in Latin America are seeking and finding a range of new partners in other parts of the world, particularly in Asia, but also in Africa.

 Since Germany is keen to put the traditionally close ties and shared interests we have with Latin America onto a secure footing for the future, we plan to step up our engagement with the region and present our country as a reliable long-term partner.

 The German Government’s Strategy on Latin America and the Caribbean